frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The field contains numbers of any kind including decimals.

+**String Representation**

+As strings, values `MUST` be represented following the rules below.

-The lexical formatting follows that of decimal in [XMLSchema](https://www.w3.org/TR/xmlschema-2/#decimal): a non-empty finite-length sequence of decimal digits separated by a period as a decimal indicator.
+Formatting follows that of decimal in [XMLSchema](https://www.w3.org/TR/xmlschema-2/#decimal): a non-empty finite-length sequence of decimal digits separated by a period as a decimal indicator.
 An optional leading sign is allowed.
 If the sign is omitted, "+" is assumed.
 Leading and trailing zeroes are optional.
 If the fractional part is zero, the period and following zero(es) can be omitted.
 For example: '-1.23', '12678967.543233', '+100000.00', '210'.

 The following special string values are permitted (case need not be respected):